e-valuation/EvaP/README.md

 1. Fork the Evap repository (using the Fork-button in the upper right corner on GitHub)

-2. Run the following commands on the command line to clone the repository, create the Vagrant VM and run the Django development server:
+2. If you're using Windows, you want to change git's autocrlf setting to "input" so git will not change line endings when checking out files, using this command:

         git config --global core.autocrlf input

+3. Run the following commands on the command line to clone the repository, create the Vagrant VM and run the Django development server:

         git clone --recurse-submodules https://github.com/<your_github_username>/EvaP.git
         cd EvaP
         vagrant up
         vagrant ssh
         ./manage.py run

-3. Open your browser at http://localhost:8000/ and login with username ``evap`` and password ``evap``
+4. Open your browser at http://localhost:8000/ and login with username ``evap`` and password ``evap``

 That's it!